jchrisweaver/vidpipe/README.md

 The processing flow is a pipeline that uses filters to transform the data in discrete steps along the dataflow path.

-A filter is one file, implemented in Python, that has functions
+A filter is one file, implemented in Python, that has functions that are called from the main app that are passed a single video frame data buffer.
+That data can be examined and/or modified.
+The new data can then be passed back to the main app.

 pipeline concept is based filters (See SampleFilter.py for a simple example.)
 A filter takes an action on the video frame and then passes the video frame forward.
 Filters are lined up to create a